 5. Seafood at The Viktualienmarkt: This central outdoor food market has stalls selling soup, sandwiches and a variety of wurst.
 But when you need a break from all that wonderful meat, head to Fisch Witte, where you have your pick of freshly prepared fish dishes to eat at indoor or outdoor tables (just look for the giant lobster).
 Despite the market setting they’ll serve you wine in a real glass, which is nice.

 Afterward, walk around the market, pick up some souvenirs, and buy a container of whatever fruit is in season for dessert.
 If you’re lucky you’ll spot some stackelbeern (gooseberries).
-If you want to make your kids really happy, find the fellow that sells colorful squares of sticky Turkish delight for a treat later.
+If you want to make your kids really happy, find the fellow that sells colorful squares of sticky Turkish delight.

 6. Nürnberger Bratwürst’l: Yes, I know, we’re in Munich, not Nurnberg.
 But on a cold or wet day that are few better places in Munich for warming your bones than the Nürnberger Bratwurstglöckel next to the cathedral (the Frauenkirche or Dom, as the locals call it).
 These finger-sizes sausages come with good sauerkraut and freshly shaved horseradish that will make you sit up straight.

 7. Resche Ente mit Blaukraut: This is crispy roast duck, usually served as a half or quarter, with roast cabbage and maybe potatoes.
 Really, what else do you need to know to want a plate of it right now?

 8. Pig: Bavarians love their pig, and you really can’t leave Munich without digging into a plate of schweinhaxe (essentially a large pig’s ankle, and meatier than you expect. with cabbage and potatoes or Schweinebraten mit Knödel; roast pork with dumplings.